Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls

 \section{Conclusion}

-This paper introduces Gecko, a useful simulation environment that takes tool calls from planning LLMs as input and outputs a variety of feedback.
-Early feedback is the validity of tool calls, while task-level feedback includes simulated responses and an estimate of the task state.
-The feedback allows us to propose a test-time method that iteratively refines tool calls.
+This paper introduced Gecko, a stateful simulation environment for pre-execution refinement of LLM agent tool calls.
+Given tool calls from a planning LLM, Gecko provides validation feedback, simulated tool responses, and task-level feedback.
+The feedback allows us to propose GATS, a test-time scaling method that iteratively refines tool calls in simulation before real-tool execution.
 This method consistently improves various LLMs during test time on agentic tool use benchmarks and reports state-of-the-art performance.
-In the future, Gecko can serve as foundational infrastructure for agentic tool use, enabling the community to (1) improve agent tool use at test time via tool simulation and stateful and task-aware feedback; (2) synthesize high-quality tool-call data for supervised fine-tuning (SFT); and (3) turn SFT tool-call datasets into reinforcement learning environments.
+In the future, Gecko can serve as foundational infrastructure for agentic tool use, enabling the community to (1) improve agent tool use at test time via tool simulation and informative feedback; (2) synthesize high-quality tool-call data for supervised fine-tuning (SFT); and (3) turn SFT tool-call datasets into reinforcement learning environments.